 Too long; didn't read

-- Overstimulation and understimulation are on opposite ends of the 'sensory processing spectrum', with overstimulation occurring when the brain feels overwhelmed or hypervigilant, and understimulation occurring when we're bored with our surroundings.
+- Overstimulation and understimulation are on opposite ends of the 'sensory processing spectrum'.

 Overstimulation is a type of sensory overload.
 It explains those times when your brain 'takes in too much at once'.
 Here's an example you may be able to relate to: